Omichund: Biography

-Omichund had long been resident at Calcutta (Kolkata), where he had acquired a large fortune by providing the investment for the British East India Company, and also by acting as intermediary between the English and the local court at Murshidabad.
+Omichand's actual name was Amir Chand and he was from a Punjabi Khatri Sikh background.
+He had long been resident at Calcutta (Kolkata), where he had acquired a large fortune by providing the investment for the British East India Company, and also by acting as intermediary between the English and the local court at Murshidabad.
 In a letter of William Watts of later date, he is represented as saying to the Nawab (Siraj ud-Daulah):